 - Collisions at Signalized Intersections of Major (5+ Lanes) and Minor (3 Lanes or Less) Streets

 Every year, thousands of Californians are seriously injured in car accidents.
 Other people’s carelessness, negligence, or outright malice can contribute to these mishaps.
 The law gives you the right to compensation if you suffer a personal injury because of the actions or inactions of another person or entity.

-If you’ve been hurt and believe it was because of someone else’s negligence, you should Contact Arash Law very soon.
+If you’ve been hurt and believe it was because of someone else’s negligence, you should contact our Contra Costa accident injury firm very soon.
 Our personal injury attorneys are anxious to help you get every penny of compensation you are entitled to, whether through negotiations or civil action.
 It’s our job to handle the legal aspects of your case so that you can focus on healing.

 Common Types of Personal Injuries in Contra Costa County

 Every injury case is unique; our attorneys treat each case with care.
 Some common injuries we cover are:

 - Cervicalgia (severe neck pain, such as from whiplash)

 - Spinal cord damage, with or without paralysis